 The employer has the burden of proof in establishing disqualifying job misconduct.
 Excessive absences are not misconduct unless unexcused.
 Absences due to properly reported illness can never constitute job misconduct since they are not volitional.
 Cosper v.
 Iowa Department of Job Service, 321 N.W.2d 6 (Iowa 1982).
 The employer must establish not only misconduct but that there was a final incident of misconduct which precipitated the discharge.
-The last incident of absence was an improperly reported illness which occurred on January 18, 2004.
-The claimant's absence does amount to job misconduct because it was not properly reported.
+The last incident of absenteeism was an improperly reported illness which occurred on September 23, 24 and 25, 2005.
+The claimant's absences do amount to job misconduct because they were not properly reported.
 The claimant was discharged for misconduct.
 She is not eligible to receive unemployment insurance benefits.

-Iowa Code Section 96.3-7 provides:
+Iowa Code section 96.3-7 provides: